How to link your Overleaf account to Mendeley and Zotero

 .bib file containing references from a Mendeley group.

-Currently, Overleaf’s integration with Zotero supports importing the entire Zotero library only, we do not yet support importing a specific Zotero folder.
+Currently, Overleaf’s integration with Zotero supports importing the entire Zotero library only, we do not yet support importing a specific Zotero collection (folder).

 Importing Zotero references into an Overleaf project